lunarphp/lunar/docs/core/reference/orders.md

 | type             | Whether `digital`,`physical` etc
 | description      | A description of the line item
 | option           | If this was a variant, the option info is here
-| identifier       | Something to identify the purchasable item, usually an `sku`
+| identifier       | Something to identify the purchasable item, usually a `sku`
 | unit_price       | The unit price of the line
 | unit_quantity    | The line unit quantity, usually this is 1
 | quantity         | The amount of this item purchased